SAP/ui5-webcomponents/docs/4-development/08-templates.md

 The way to achieve the same in TSX is to use a `ref=`

-Ref accept an object with a `obj.current` property that will be assigned the element in the DOM, or a callback that will be executed with the element passed as an argument
+`ref` properties accept an object with a `obj.current` property that will be assigned the element in the DOM, or a callback that will be executed with the element passed as an argument

 ```tsx
 <div